-I would have to go with writing the music for the documentary ‘The Nightcrawlers' (National Geographic); an unflinching exposé of Filipino President Duterte's war on drugs, which was among the films shortlisted in both the BAFTA and Oscars 2020 race for best documentary short subject, as well as making the 2019 IDA Nominations.
+I would have to go with writing the music for the documentary ‘The Nightcrawlers' (National Geographic); an unflinching exposé of Filipino President Duterte's war on drugs, which won Outstanding Short Documentary at the News & Documentary Emmys 2020.
+It was also among the films shortlisted in both the BAFTA and Oscars 2020 race for best documentary short subject, as well as making the 2019 IDA Nominations.
 It's a film that, as a small team, we lived with and worked on for almost three years and became good friends in doing so.
 I think we all feel we created something that we are proud of.
-The soundtrack is coming soon in 2020!

 As a musician, another (and ongoing) highlight is travelling to and playing in new places around the world with my friends/bandmates; from Scotland to Lithuania and France to Italy.

 At the time I was looking for a Film & TV Masters to help focus my solo career.
 I considered a few places, but once I visited Kingston I felt it was the right place to come.
 The course structure suited me well too, as I could complete the course part-time over two years, which helped me balance the rest of life.
 The location and facilities were pulling points too!